TiagoAMarques/AnIntro2RTutorial/README.md

 # Additional online resources

 Below I also provide a list of additional free online resources that you might want to consider as additional R learning resources.
+Some of these resources are not about R, but about some relevant aspect of statistics that uses R.

 This is a non-exhaustive, non-comprehensive and quite random list of R (and related) resources that I found useful at some point.
-They might be ecologically oriented.
+They might (but will not necessarily) be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

 - [An R companion to Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-R-site/) a free companion to the book An R companion to Statistical Thinking for the 21st Century 2020 by Russell A. Poldrack